Hybrid quantum memory leveraging slow-light and gradient-echo duality: Results

-The readout signal was detected using a heterodyne-type measurement, allowing for direct detection of the frequency of the signal.
-We collected data for 200 experimental sequences, which were then coherently averaged to maintain the phase information.
-To verify the reversibility of the two approaches and to compare experimental results with the theoretical simulations, we recreated the demonstrated protocols in the simulation.
-Therefore, we stored the pulse with two different frequencies, separated by $\delta_{\omega} = \SI{1}{\mega \hertz}$ in the GEM configuration.
+To verify the reversibility of the two approaches and to compare experimental results with the theoretical simulations, we recreated the protocols demonstrated as the simulation in the Fig.~\ref{fig:slow_GEM_schemat}\subfig{e,f}.
+Therefore, we stored the pulse with two different frequencies, separated by $\delta_{\omega} = \SI{1}{\mega \hertz}$ in the GEM configuration, creating the atomic coherence in the two separated parts of the atomic ensemble.
 Similarly to before, the magnetic gradient is reversed to unwind the phase of the stored pulse.
 Then, the signal is read out in the EIT condition.
 For different central frequencies of the write pulse, the signal is stored in different parts of the cloud, and thus, the frequencies are delayed according to their position on the cloud.
-This situation is depicted in the Fig.~\ref{fig:frequency_delay_twopulses_3D}\subfig{a}, where in the time domain, two pulses are delayed differently.
+This situation is depicted in the Fig.~\ref{fig:frequency_delay_twopulses_3D}\subfig{a}, where in the time domain, two pulses, corresponding to the different position of the coherence in the memory, are delayed differently.
+This allows to map the position of the coherence to times of detection.
 The second verification is achieved by stopping the two pulses separated by $\delta_{t} = \SI{1}{\micro \s}$.
 Similarly to a single pulse, two separated pulses were stopped in the atomic ensemble by reducing the intensity of the coupling.
 Later, the magnetic gradient was applied for the GEM readout protocol.
 Changing the delays of the input signal results in shifting the central frequency of the readout, and thus, two peaks with variable frequency appear in the signal spectrum.
 This is confirmed by experimental data shown in Fig.~\ref{fig:frequency_delay_twopulses_3D}\subfig{b}.
+This way, we can show the mapping of the delays of the impulses to the frequencies detected during the readout.
+Those two presented sequences show the reversibility and compatibility of both regimes, staying in good agreement with numerical simulations.
+Moreover, the combination of those two approaches allows for the reversible time-to-frequency mapping, allowing for the hybrid investigation of the atomic coherence in the ultracold ensemble.

+The readout signal for all experimental realizations was detected using a heterodyne-type measurement, allowing for direct detection of the frequency of the signal.
+We collected data for 200 experimental sequences, which were then coherently averaged to maintain the phase information.
+The custom shot noise-limited differential photodiode (DPD) detects the beating between the signal and reference, allowing for phase-sensitive detection.